 • Once submitted in eCTD, the SFDA does not allow reverting to other formats.

-• Ideally, eCTD submissions shall cover Modules 1–5 (administrative, clinical, and quality information), unless it’s a generic drug, in which case only Modules M1, M2, and M3 are required.
+• Ideally, eCTD submissions shall cover Modules 1–5 (administrative and prescribing information, CTD summaries, Quality (CMC), Non-clinical and clinical study reports), unless it’s a generic drug, in which case only Modules M1, M2, and M3 are required for submission.

 eCTD Structure

 SFDA adopted the ICH eCTD structure with regional variations.
-The table below presents a merged table that articulates requirements across all five modules.
-For the exact module one requirements for Saudi Arabia, you may refer to our downloadable file: (Checklist: SFDA Drug Dossier Requirements, which has additional comments for every section.
+The table below presents the requirements across all five modules.

 Module 1: Regional Administrative Information1.0Cover Letter